BitcoinDesign/Guide/guide/principles/principles.md

 ## Self-custody

-> Give users control of their private keys, with no risk for seizure or freezing of their funds
+> Let users control their private keys, with no risk for seizure or freezing of funds

 Our existing mental models of access to digital services are usernames and passwords, controlled by a company that has custody of your funds and data.
 With everyone having direct access to the Bitcoin network without middlemen, there is no longer a need for people to delegate control of their funds.
 While it comes with greater responsibility, it is self-custody that enables the open financial system of peer-to-peer transactions.